J. Harry Benrimo: Playwright and director

-In 1912 Benrimo mainly gave up acting and re-oriented his path towards a career as a stage director and playwright.
-He co-authored the play The Yellow Jacket with George Cochrane Hazelton; a work which the two compiled through their own ethnographic research in which they attended many performances of Chinese opera in theaters in Chinatown, San Francisco.
+In 1912 Benrimo mostly gave up acting and re-oriented his path towards a career as a stage director and playwright.
+He co-authored the play The Yellow Jacket with George Cochrane Hazelton, a work which the two compiled through their own ethnographic research in which they attended many performances of Chinese opera in theaters in Chinatown, San Francisco.
 The pair began working on the play in the summer of 1910 with the intention of taking what they had learned about Chinese opera and translating it into the format of a romantic comedy in order to appeal to white audiences.
-It premiered at the Fulton Theatre on November 4, 1912 with Benrimo also directing the production.
-It ran on Broadway for 80 performances.
+It premiered at the Fulton Theatre on November 4, 1912, with Benrimo also directing the production, and ran on Broadway for 80 performances.

 The Yellow Jacket was enormously popular and was performed widely.
 It is considered a landmark orientalist drama in the Western canon because of its use of authentic source material and its incorporation of elements found in classic Chinese drama.
 While Benrimo and Hazelton did not credit any single source as the basis of The Yellow Jacket, Ashley Thorpe, a scholar of Asian theatre and dance at the scholar University of London, stated that the play's plot is very similar to Ji Junxiang's The Orphan of Zhao.
 In 1913 the play was staged at the Duke of York's Theatre in London's West End.
 It was subsequently revived on Broadway in 1916 and 1928, and in London at the Kingsway Theatre in 1922.
 In this latter production Benrimo made a rare return to the stage in the part of The Property Man.

 Benrimo's only other significant play staged in New York was The Willow Tree which he co-wrote with Harrison Rhodes.
 It was mounted at the Cohan and Harris Theatre in 1917.
 It was a popular hit during a period of Japonisme in vogue within the American theatre of the early 20th century.
 It was later adapted into the 1920 film The Willow Tree by screenwriter June Mathis and director Henry Otto.
 The 1927 Broadway musical Cherry Blossoms was also adapted from the play.
 He also co-translated a foreign language play with Agnes Morgan entitled Taking Chances which was staged at the 39th Street Theatre in 1915.
 The original play was authored in the German language by Siegfried Geyer and Paul Frank.

 As a director Benrimo often directed his own plays, or worked in that capacity for the Shubert family of producers.
 His Broadway credits as a director included Lady Luxury (1914), The Peasant Girl (1915), Nobody Home (1915), Hands Up (1915), The Blue Paradise (1915), Alone at Last (1915), Ruggles of Red Gap (1915), See America First (1916), The Girl from Brazil (1916), Follow Me (1916), Love O' Mike (1917), Good Night, Paul (1917), Creoles (1927), The Well of Romance (1930), and Right of Happiness (1931).